|Rikard Le Rich||Son of Baron LeRich of North Caravel||M 22|

 Gee points up the ladder.
 "They brought me."

 Dunken looks up at Ping and Zar.
 "Come on down, you lot.
 And bring me my whiskey.
 What took you so long?
 I've been dying of thirst here."

-They stay the afternoon and night with Dunken the Drunken.
+They stay the afternoon and night with Dunken the Drunken in his cave.
 He does not tell them his real name, but accepts their nickname when Gee tells it to him.
 He is happy to see his son and happy to have some whiskey.
 During the course of the afternoon and evening, he drinks a bottle of Black Castle, and takes a sip out of a bottle of Seven Flags before he lies down and starts snoring.

 Gee sits alone next to the stream, frowning.